stffffn/muute/README.md

 The process is the same for Chrome, Edge and Opera:

-1. Download or clone this repository
+1. Download/clone this repository or download the current [release](https://github.com/stffffn/muute/releases)
 2. Go to `chrome://extensions/`
 3. Activate developer mode
 4. Click on **Load unpacked extension**
-5. Select the **extension** folder
+5. Select the **extension** folder or the unzipped release folder
 6. Done

 ## Usage